Community Collaborative Rain, Hail and Snow Network (CoCoRaHS)

 Rain Gauge Availability

-At the time that the above video series was made, there were rain gauges available from the state coordinator.
+When New Mexico first joined the CoCoRaHS network, there were rain gauges available from the state coordinator.
 If you sign up now, you may need to purchase your own rain gauge, available from Ambient Weather and WeatherYourWay.
 Ask the state coordinator when you sign up.

 Interested in Becoming a CoCoRaHS Observer?